 Again that question needs to be asked and carefully considered by legal counsel in all potential jurisdictions.

-For example, in England a nuptial agreement is not binding in a court, wherever it is prepared, but it may be given considerable weight.
+For example, in England, a nuptial agreement is not binding in a court, wherever it is prepared, but it may be given considerable weight.
 The court will weigh up the various issues that we explored in our earlier article.
 In other jurisdictions, any nuptial agreement might be binding.

 Should one agreement be drawn up or should there be mirror documents in the various competing jurisdictions?

 Again, each case will be determined by its own facts and the couple involved, but this needs very careful consideration.
-Should there be a lead document, with legal input from the other jurisdictions included, or should there be a second (or more) documents?
+Should there be a lead document, with legal input from the other jurisdictions included, or should there be a second (or more) document?

 Issues such as whether it is possible to ensure that multiple documents are consistent, do not contradict the other, or even override the other, need to be considered.

 What are the key features/issues that each potential jurisdiction will consider on divorce/dissolution, and how can they be factored into a nuptial agreement?

 As an example, and as we explored in our first article, the English court will review whether a nuptial agreement is fair/meets both parties’ needs.